baitoeywsd/Thailand-s-Decarbonization-Journey-1995-2024/README.md

 * **Our Fuel Secret:** We talk a lot about renewables, but how much do we still rely on Coal and Gas?
 * **The "Net Zero" Reality Check:** Based on the trends, what do we actually need to change to hit our targets?

-3. Data Infrastructure
+## 3. Behind the Scenes (The Tech)
-Data Source: Our World in Data (Global CO2 Emissions Dataset 1950-2024).
+I kept it simple but solid:

-Tech Stack:
+* **The Data:** Global CO2 data from Our World in Data.

-SQL: Data cleaning and transformation.
+* **The Tools:** Used SQL to clean the messy parts and Python to turn those numbers into the charts you see below.

-Python (Pandas/Seaborn): Advanced analytics and trend forecasting.
+* **The Goal:** Combining data science with Sustainability Engineering to find real-world solutions.

-Domain Expertise: Sustainability Engineering principles.
+*